hashgraph/stablecoin-studio/contracts/README.md

 -   `Non Operator Account`: This is the account that will NOT deploy the stablecoin used for testing.
 It will have no rights to the stablecoin unless explicitly granted during the test.

-You can change which account is the _operator_ and the _non-operator_ account by changing the **clientId** value at: scripts -> utils.ts -> const clientId
+You can change which account is the _operator_ and the _non-operator_ account by changing the **clientId** value at: scripts -> utilities.ts -> const clientId

 ### Pre-deployed factory & hederaTokenManager contracts